DVM, CCRT, CVA

 Course Dates & Locations

 Earn 11 or 15 CE Hours in this comprehensive course.
 The A Hard Time Getting Around? course is a 1.5 day course offering 11 CE Hours.
-You may elect to add a half day intra-articular wet lab for an additional 4 CE Hours.
+You may elect to add a half day intra-articular wet lab for an additional 4 CE Hours, or a half day rehabilitation hands-on practicum for an additional 4 CE Hours.

 Nutritional Management of the Geriatric Dog or Cat